 We all know denim as the fabric of our jeans.
 But construction wise, denim is a twill fabric.
 A sturdy, possibly coarser twill.
-For the most part though, when it comes to denim shirting, you’re mostly going to find much softer, lighter versions of the fabric then what your jeans are made of.
+For the most part though, when it comes to denim shirting, you’re mostly going to find much softer, lighter versions of the fabric than what your jeans are made of.
 Denim shirting can come in many forms but generally have a different color on the inside than the outside.

 Dobby (which is very similar to Jacquard, although technically different) can vary widely.
 Some versions are quite similar to broadcloth in terms of thickness and weight, while others can be thicker or woven to almost look like twill.
 Many dobby fabrics have stripes woven into them, although some are solid colors.
 The solid colors tend to have a faint stripe or dotted patterns woven in the same color as the base cloth.